SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 * The **Total Credits Used** column indicates the total amount of credits consumed for the selected child org.
 * The **Usage %** column indicates the percentage of overall subscription credits that was allocated to a child org has been consumed.
 * The **Forecast** column indicates the percentage of total consumption of the credits by the end of contract period according to the current consumption rate for a selected child org.
-* The **Usage % WOW** column indicates the percentage of week on week subscription credits that was allocated to a child org has been consumed.
+* The **Usage % Change** column indicates the difference in credit usage by your child organisations over time.
+For example, if you choose the date from Jan 1 to Jan 7, it will show the usage difference between Dec 25 to Dec 31 and Jan 1 to Jan 7 for each child organisation.

 <img src={useBaseUrl('img/subscriptions/child-org.png')} alt="your description" style={{border:'1px solid black'}} />

-By clicking any of the selected child orgs, you can view the usage for the following categories:
+By clicking any of the selected child orgs, a side panel opens up in which you can view the individual usage for the following categories:

 * **Continuous Ingest**.
 Credits used for logs ingested into the Continuous tier.
 * **Frequent Ingest**.
 Credits used for logs ingested into the Frequent tier.